adilbekm/trump_tweets/README.md

 ![Tweets per month by tweet vs retweet][plt5]

-We now see that in the first two years of his Presidency, the increase in the number of tweets happened at a relatively calm rate, going from 208 tweets per month in the year 2017 to about 285 tweets per month in the year 2018.
-But things started to change in a big way in 2019 with his tweeting rate inceasing to 610 tweets per month, and increasing further to nearly 1,000 tweets per month in 2020.
+We now see that in the first two years of his Presidency, the increase in the number of tweets happened at a relatively calm rate, going from 208 tweets per month in 2017 to about 285 tweets per month in 2018.
+But things started to change in a big way in 2019 with his tweeting rate inceasing to 610 tweets per month, and further increasing to nearly 1,000 tweets per month in 2020.
 What happened?
-2019 was the year of his impeachment trial and 2020 has been dominated by the pandemic, economy, and the elections, but one could argue that Trump's entire term was extraordinarily eventful with things like the Mueller investigation, the trade war with China, and foreign policy shifts.
+2019 was the year of his impeachment trial and 2020 has been dominated by the pandemic, economy, and the elections, but one could argue that Trump's entire term was extraordinarily eventful with things like the Mueller investigation, the trade war with China, and foreign policy shifts, so it is not entirely clear.

 It is also interesting to see a seasonal pattern in President Trump's tweets.
-It appears that his tweeting activity subsides slightly in the colder months of the year and picks up in the summer and fall.
+It appears that his tweeting activity subsides in the colder months of the year and picks up in the summer and fall.
+This pattern is more clear in the early years than the later.

 What about likes?
 Here is basically the previous graph but overlayed with likes using a secondary y-axis on the right:

 ![Tweets per month with likes][plt6]

+Despite a roller coaster-like tweeting rate, the likes remained relatively steady in the range from 50 to 100 thousand likes per tweet on average.
+So more tweeting hasn't impacted his popularity in a noticable way, not adding to his likeability or taking away from it, which probably speaks to the loyalty of his followers.
+It would be an omission not to mention the spike in November of 2020, the current month.
+This month is very much an outlier with the loss of the election and a large share of tweets flagged with the new disinformation warning by Twitter, so this is probably a show of support from his followers given the news of his ending term.

 ![Tweets per day][plt3]